-\dataset has only 1369 questions with duplicates and accepted answers in the evaluation part, but it has 148K pairs of duplicated questions that have code snippets or tracebacks but no accepted answers.
-We utilize them during pretraining in order to better adapt the model for the structure and semantics of \emph{StackOverflow}.
-The pretraining procedure is the same as training with two differences: \begin{inparaenum}[(i)] \item for a pair of duplicated questions A and B we use the code snippet and/or traceback from A as the query and B as the target document; \item during pretraining we include post bodies into the texts since they do not overlap with the evaluation set. \end{inparaenum}
+\textbf{Pretraining}. \dataset has only 1369 questions with duplicates and accepted answers in the evaluation part, but 148K pairs of duplicate questions with code snippets or tracebacks but no accepted answers.
+We use them in pretraining to better adapt the model for the structure and semantics of \emph{StackOverflow}.
+Pretraining runs the same as training with two differences: \begin{inparaenum}[(i)] \item for a pair of duplicates A and B we use the snippet and/or traceback from A as the query and B as the target document; \item we include post bodies in the texts since they do not overlap with the evaluation set. \end{inparaenum}